On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Toggleability statistics and q -toggle-symmetry

 \begin{cor} The distribution $\mulin{q}$ is $q$-toggle-symmetric. \end{cor} \begin{proof} By \cref{cor:dist_rpp_lim}, we know that $\mulin{q}=\displaystyle \lim_{m\to\infty} \murpp{q}{m}$ for $0 < q \leq 1$.
 So in this regime of $q$, that $\mulin{q}$ is $q$-toggle-symmetric follows from \cref{lem:rpp_tog_sym}.
 To say that $\mulin{q}$ is $q$-toggle-symmetric for all $0 < q$ is just to say that certain polynomials in $q$ are equal to zero.
 If they are equal to zero for $0 < q \leq 1$, then they are equal to zero for all $0 < q$. \end{proof}

 \begin{remark} It is also possible to prove \cref{cor:lin_tog_sym} bijectively at the level of linear extensions, but it seems that the bijection needed for linear extensions is much more complicated than the one we have defined above for reverse $P$-partitions.
-We give an example of such a bijection in \cref{sec:bij}.
-Note that in the case $q=1$, there is a relatively straightforward bijection linear extensions which establishes toggle-symmetry: see~\cite[Remark~2.11]{chan2017expected}. \end{remark}
+Note that in the case $q=1$, there is a relatively straightforward bijection of linear extensions which establishes toggle-symmetry: see~\cite[Remark~2.11]{chan2017expected}. \end{remark}

 Finally, for the last distribution from \cref{sec:dists}:

 \begin{lemma} If $P$ is graded, the distribution $\murk{q}$ is $q$-toggle-symmetric. \end{lemma} \begin{proof} This is straightforward from the definition~\eqref{eqn:dist_rk} of~$\murk{q}$, and the fact that for any $p\in P$,